 If you are disabled, understanding the application process prior to filing your claim is essential for providing a complete and accurate application for consideration by the SSA.
-Throughout the application and appeals process, Scott J. Sternberg and Associates, P.A. offers reputable, reliable counsel and support to help you receive the benefits to which you are entitled.
+Throughout the application and appeals process, Sternberg / Forsythe, P.A. offers reputable, reliable counsel and support to help you receive the benefits to which you are entitled.

 Understanding the medical information needed to apply for Social Security Disability